mebauer/building-elevation-subgrade-nyc/README.md

 | Property not Visible from Street; No Address Plate or Identification on Building; Property Under Construction                        |       1 |
 | Property not Visible from Street                                                                                                     |       1 |

-Table xx: Count of buildings per notes1 attribute that were not successfully measured.
+Table xx: Number of buildings with unsuccessful measurements by notes1 attribute. *Property Not Visible Due to Construction or Obstruction* constitutes 77% of these cases.
+Note: Properties with unsuccessful measurements represent 18% of the total properties.

 # 1. Introduction
 On September 20, 2023, the NYC Department of City Planning (DCP) unveiled the Building Elevation and Subgrade (BES) dataset, lauded as a groundbreaking resource for understanding NYC building elevations and flood risk assessment.
 This dataset meticulously catalogues building floor elevations and subgrade spaces, pivotal for evaluating flood vulnerability and insurance implications under programs such as the National Flood Insurance Program (NFIP).